The Resonance Collective

 Tova Reinholt

-Some worry about Reinholt.
+Some members watch Reinholt carefully.
 The line between her music and the Dispersed's grows thinner every year.
+Nobody knows where it ends.

-What the Collective guards and what it fears.
+What the Collective guards, what it fears, and what it hasn't yet explained.

-The Echo Thief's recordings may have permanently damaged the Dispersed consciousnesses captured within them.
-The Collective suspects but cannot prove this.
-It drives their fury.
+Unauthorized captures of manifestation events may have permanently damaged the Dispersed consciousnesses within them.
+The Collective suspects this.
+They cannot prove it.
+The fury is real regardless.

 The Convergence Sessions